 In my research, there are mixed results as to the ease of riding The Airwheel.
 Some people seem to become experts within minutes and others seem to never get the hang of it.

 The lighter single-wheel units look to be the most difficult to ride.
-They also have less range and are more suitable for those who will only ride it for shorter range riding.
+They also have less range and are more suitable for those who will only ride them for shorter-range riding.

 I probably would not need to ride for more than 10 to 15 miles but it is nice to know that I could.